leevi-laitala/LUT_youtube-dl_tests/README.md

 # Tests for youtube-dl

 Contains various tests for youtube-dl.
-For a school project.
+For a school testing course project.

 <br>